tjbencomo/col11a1-manuscript/README.md

 ## Generating the Full Mutation Callset
-Follow these steps to reproduce the full mutation callset used for analysis in the paper (referred to as `mutations.maf.gz` in this repository).
+Follow these steps to reproduce the complete mutation callset (`mutations.maf.gz`) referenced in the manuscript.

 ### 1. Generate mutation callset from Lee lab samples
 Mutations were called for samples processed by the Lee lab (53 SCCs in total) using an in-house variant calling [pipeline](https://github.com/tjbencomo/col11a1-wes-pipeline).
 The final MAF file created by the pipeline is referred to as `lee.maf` in this repository.
 Reads were aligned to hg38.
-See the pipeline repository for full details.
+See the pipeline repository for details on how to generate `lee.maf`.

-The fully annotated mutations for the 53 SCCs we processed are also available to download from our manuscript on the journal's website.
-Download the supplementary file, decompress with `gunzip`, and rename it `lee.maf` if you'd prefer to skip the pipeline.

 ### 2. Reannotate Pickering and Cho mutations
 Previously published callsets from [Pickering](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4367811/) (39 SCCs) and [Durinck](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3187561/)